Headache, migraine and acupressure

 Cluster headache

-Unfortunately, that's not all, because there are also rare types of headache, such as cluster headaches.
-This is actually the most insidious and nastiest form of headache.
+Unfortunately, that's not all, because there are also rare types of headaches, such as cluster headaches.
+These are actually the most insidious and nasty form of headache.
 They come in clusters and often at intervals.

-No one yet knows what triggers this type of headache, but it seems likely that it is linked to the sufferer's biological clock, as it always occurs on the same days or times.
+The person affected feels a series of hammering pains in the head, which can recur within one to two days.
+It often involves severe pain behind one eye and—just like migraine—sensitivity to light and nausea.
+No one knows yet what triggers this type of headache, but it seems likely that it is related to the sufferer's biological clock, as it always occurs on the same days or at the same times.

-Headaches may be ubiquitous and widespread, but that doesn't mean they should be taken lightly.
-After all, they are a signal from the body that something is not right.
-If you are experiencing any of these types of headaches, you should definitely see a doctor and get checked out.
+Headaches may be common and widespread, but that doesn't mean they should be taken lightly.
+After all, they are a signal from the body that something is wrong.
+If you are familiar with any of these types of headaches and experience them frequently, you should definitely see a doctor and get checked out.

 The good news: You can take control of your headache!